 I plan to graduate from NYU in 2 years and I’m currently seeking different internships.
 I hope to eventually pursue management consultancy as my professional goal.
 Right now I’m studying a lot of strategic and analytical skills in business, and meanwhile I’m also interning in different companies.
 I hope that eventually I can become a management consultant and help companies improve their situation.“

-Ekaterina Prokopeva, from Russia, took the On Campus Plus at Canisius and is now studying Computer Science at Boston University (ranked 39).
+Ekaterina Prokopeva, from Russia, is studying Computer Science at Boston University (ranked 37).

 “When I first came to the US, I had no idea how to transfer from college to college.
 The advisors at Kings were really nice, they helped me step by step to transfer from Pine Manor to Boston University.
 On many other aspects Kings also really helped, like the essay writing, preparing materials – they were really helpful.